Austin a Top 10 Bicycling City?

 scores are from WalkScore.com

-25 cities that WalkScore has calculated a bikeability
+cities that WalkScore has calculated a bikeability index for.

-Austin is sometimes rated as one of the top bicycling cities in the America,* but it's a reputation that isn't really deserved.
+Austin is sometimes rated as one of the top bicycling cities in the America,* but doesn't really deserve that reputation.
 In fact:

 - Austin gets a dismal Bike Score of 45 ("Somewhat Bikeable") from WalkScore.com, which ranks us a pitiful 22nd out of the 25 U.S. cities that it ranks for bikeability.

 - Austin doesn't rank in the top 19 bicycle-friendly cities rated by the League of American Bicyclists in 2012.
 (We're at the Silver level, where places #20-57 are all lumped together.)